Fit as a Mama Bear

 How often should I work back and biceps?

 It depends on your personal goals.
 However, you should train your upper body at least twice per week to see an increase in strength and muscle growth.
-This can be done with a back and biceps workout routine on both days and adding in 1-2 pressing movements elsewehere.
+This can be done with a back and biceps workout routine on both days and adding in 1-2 pressing movements elsewhere.
 Or splitting with a straight upper body day.

 Is it good to work back and biceps together?